-As a vice president with KDC, Colin is primarily responsible for new business development.
+As a senior vice president of development with KDC, Colin is primarily responsible for new business development.
 He has been with the company since 2010.

 “If I won the lottery, I’d be right back here the next morning.
 I can’t picture myself doing anything else.
 I love being in an industry where people are rewarded if they’re willing to hustle.”

 Colin got his feet wet in the real estate business with an internship at The Staubach Company while he attended Washington & Lee University in Virginia.
 He interned in Staubach’s New York City office for two summers.
 He also spent a summer interning with D Magazine in Dallas.

 After graduating from Washington & Lee, Colin headed to Washington D.C. to cover high school and college sports as a reporter for The Washington Post.
 When he was offered the opportunity to join The Staubach Company as a tenant rep broker in New York City, he jumped at the opportunity.
 He spent roughly five years with the company, doing business around the nation.

 Colin moved back to Dallas for graduate school at Southern Methodist University, and after graduating with his MBA, he joined KDC.
 He’s been involved in a variety of projects including: development and leasing of 125,000 square feet of retail opportunities at CityLine, KDC’s mixed-use development in Richardson, Texas; development of NBC’s North Texas Regional HQ; development of State Farm’s 2 million-square-foot regional hub; and development of 1920 McKinney Avenue, a 150,000-square-foot, class A building.